zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

 ===================
 This folder contains files and folder commons to the platforms, such as the shims to the CMSIS drivers.
-It also contains the scatter files that can be used for the tfm_s partition.
+It also contains the scatter files that can be used for the bl2, tfm_s, tfm_ns partitions.

 This folder also contains another folder named template.
 The latter contains example implementations that are used for platforms by default, but which can be